puhsh/puhsh/README.md

 * Infrastructure managed with Chef.
 See [puhsh/puhsh-chef](https://github.com/puhsh/puhsh-chef)
 * Deployments trigger by Jenkins after successful tests.

+#### Bower
+[Bower](http://bower.io/) is a front end package manager.
+It is built on node.js.
+To install:
+1. Download and install the latest version of node.js
+2. `npm install -g bower`

+Boom.
+Bower is now installed.

 ### Enough of the boring crap!
 I want to start working!